google/WebFundamentals/src/content/en/updates/2018/08/reportingapi.md

 The [Reporting API][spec] defines a new HTTP header, `Report-To`, that gives web developers a way to **specify server endpoints** for the browser to send warnings and errors to.
-Browser-generated warnings like CSP violations, Feature Policy violations, deprecations, browser interventions, and network errors are some of the things that can be collected using the Reporting API.
+Browser-generated warnings like [CSP violations][cspviolations], Feature Policy violations, deprecations, browser interventions, and network errors are
+[some of the things](#reportypes) that can be collected using the Reporting API.

 <figure>